 How is the gun shipped?
 Handguns will be shipped via USPS Priority Mail.
-Long guns will be shipped via FedEx Ground.
+Long guns will be shipped via UPS or FedEx Ground.

 How can I safely and legally transport and store my purchased firearm?
 As always you the customer must be fully aware of any local or state regulations regarding transportation and storage of firearms that apply to you.
 Laws and regulations can vary widely with the locale.